 You want to ensure your storytelling efforts align with your nonprofit's goals.
 This is why finding the right story to resonate with your audience and advance your mission is crucial.
 The right story will connect your mission to real people and their experiences.

 In Vanessa Chase Lockshin's book The Power of Storytelling in Nonprofit Communications, she emphasizes the importance of storytelling to create a deeper connection between the organization and its supporters.
 She notes that "people give to people, not to cause."

 Vanessa also notes that "storytelling can help donors see the human impact of their contributions."
 By sharing personal stories, nonprofits can make their work more relatable and inspire more meaningful engagement from supporters."

 To overcome this concern, start by identifying the right story.
 A beautiful and captivating story told at the wrong time will not fully resonate with your audience.

 For example, we crafted a dope story about the interconnectedness of cars, air quality, and economic opportunity for our client's fundraiser campaign.

 Everyone approved and enjoyed the story, but it didn't move the donation needle as expected.
 Did it garner some donations?
 Yes, but not in the way to reach our goals.

-Ultimately, we learned that story wasn't needed when donors considered giving.
+Ultimately, we learned that a story wasn't needed when donors considered giving.
 We needed a different story, preferably an impact or a donor story.

 Concern 02: Measurability